Home Articles Beyond Tradition: The rebirth of contemporary African Architecture

 The Hôtel Ivoire is in Abidjan, which is the largest city and the economic capital of Côte d’Ivoire (Ivory Coast), a country in West Africa.
 It was a project initiated by the president at the time and was later developed by an investor called Moshe Meyer, along with architects Heinz Fenchel and Thomas Leitersdorf.
 The hotel was designed as a symbol of luxury and modern African architecture that is comparable to similar projects in Western countries.

 Hotel lvoire was famous for its 300m long swimming pool called ‘Le Lac’ along with its fancy restaurants and casinos that were a means of destination to many high-class people from the region and beyond.
-Later, the hotel served many purposes like being a focal point for many political events.
+Later, the hotel served many purposes, such as being a focal point for many political events.
 However, during the crisis of the 1990s and 2000s, the hotel fell into neglect and became a base for various militias.
 It was also the unfortunate site of violent incidents, including the shooting of several Ivorians by French military forces in 2004.

 After years of neglect, the hotel reopened in 2011, marking a new chapter for it and symbolizing the resilience of modern African architecture and its people (Herz, 2020).